 El Yunque National Forest contains over 240 species of native trees, of which 88 are rare and 23 are only found in the forest.
 Along with the trees, the El Yunque National Forest includes 50 species of native orchids and over 150 species of ferns.

-The El Yunque National Forest is the habitat of a total of 5 endangered species (meaning they may die out in a short time) and 1 threatened species (meaning it has the potential of dying out over a longer lapse of time).
+The El Yunque National Forest is the habitat of a total of 5 endangered species (meaning they may die out in a short time) and 1 threatened species (meaning it has the potential of dying out over a long lapse of time).

 The Puerto Rican Parrot (Amazona vittata) is one of the ten rarest birds in the world and is only found on the Island of Puerto Rico.
 It is a small parrot that measures 28-30 cm (11-11.8 in).
 Its coloring is predominantly green with a red forehead and white rings around the eyes.
 The species is the only remaining native parrot in Puerto Rico.

 The island parrot population was estimated to number in the hundreds of thousands when first encountered during Columbus' second voyage of discovery.
 It dropped to a low of 13 birds in 1975.
 After this date the population reached an estimated 47 birds in the wild, declining again to 23 birds after Hurricane Hugo in 1989.
-Currently the wild flock is climbing but challenges are many and its future still hangs in the balance.
+Currently, the wild flock is climbing but challenges are many and its future still hangs in the balance.

 There are a total of 79 adult birds in captivity in the aviaries of the El Yunque National Forest and Rio Abajo State Reserve.
 The remaining parrots and their nesting habitat are constantly monitored and managed through a cooperative effort between the Forest Service, the U.S. Fish and Wildlife Service, and the Puerto Rican Department of Natural Resources.